DJaderberg/crrw/README.md

 ## Creating graph files ##

-There are a few tools included with the random-walk source code that help with generating different graph files.
+There are a few tools included with the crrw source code that help with generating different graph files.

 ### Road data ###

-It is possible to input data from OpenStreetMap and convert it to the graph format that can be handled by ```random-walk```.
+It is possible to input data from OpenStreetMap and convert it to the graph format that can be handled by ```crrw```.
 This is done by using the script ```osm2tgf.sh```located in the folder ```data/osm```.
 This script has a few dependencies.
 First of all, ```python``` must be installed, since it makes use of the ```python``` script ``nodesFromWays.py``` (located in the same